 Dynamic microphones generally have a very low sensitivity while condenser microphones usually have a higher sensitivity.
 The microphone signal level may be easily adjusted to the desired input level with the proper preamp gain.
 Be aware that each gain stage will include some noise into the signal.
 It’s up to you or your audio engineer to make sure that every gain level is good enough to keep its input noise from corrupting the audio signal.
 Proper microphone gain setup should keep noise out of your output.
 Set the correct input level of your sound source and use balanced audio connections, to prevent the reasons why a mic would pick up everything in the background.

-If your mixing desk or audio interface has a microphone boost option, try turning that off, or all the way down to keep noise at a minimum.
+If your mixing desk or audio interface has a microphone boost option, try turning that off, or all the way down to reduce background noise.

 Keep environmental background noises out of your live performance or audio recording with advanced equipment.